rockygiglio/crds-embed/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Currently `npm run build-dev` is a pseudonym for `npm run build` for TeamCity build step compatibility reasons.
+This is to be removed once TC configuration has been adjusted.

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).